newrelic-experimental/NewRelicReactNativeModule/README.md

 - Copy NewRelicRN.js and NewRelicAgentRN.js to the project root

 - Go to the ios folder and copy the rnnewrelic folder to the root of the IOS app
+	- May need to open the XCode and right click in the project
+	- Use Add files to add the Objective C files to the project.

 - Go to the Android folder and copy the rnnewrelic folder to the same Android location see Image Below